When changing the tracker of an existing issue, new custom fields are not initialized with their default value

 Thus, finally, +1 from me for your proposed patch.

-#4 Updated by Jens Krämer about 1 year ago
+#4 Updated by Jens Krämer over 1 year ago

 Actually I think there is a problem with this.